-Frog Pond Lane in this location is classified as a Local Street; the other streets within the development are classified as Local Streets or Private Access Drives.
+Response: Willow Creek Drive and Frog Pond Lane are classified as Collector streets; the other streets within the development are classified as Local Streets.
 As shown in Sheet L2.00, 2-in. caliper balled and burlapped street trees are proposed for all streets within the development, which are larger than required.
+Sheet L2.00 shows additional street trees added after staff's first review.
+Trees along the west side of (future) Marigold Terr will be planted when the street is developed.
+A street tree has been added to the planter between Lots 8 and 9.